Microsoft litigation: Usage of Microsoft Office 365 and Teams in schools and governmental institutions

 Microsoft Office 365 had been banned from several schools in Europe over privacy concerns.

+In March 2024, the European Data Protection Supervisor (EDPS) found that the use of Microsoft 365 by the European Commission (EC) violated "several key data protection rules" of the EU Regulation 2018/1725 that defines privacy rules for EU institutions.
+The EC was ordered by the EDPS to suspend all Microsoft 365 related data flows that violated the rules.

 Tax disputes

 In 2007, the Internal Revenue Service began investigating Microsoft over allegations that the company may have transferred some software rights to its international subsidiaries in an effort to evade paying tax to the United States.
-In 2014, after Microsoft was held in contempt of court after refusing to hand over the required foreign data, Microsoft filed a Freedom of Information request on September 22, 2014 regarding a contract between law firm Quinn Emmanuel Urqhart and Sullivan and the IRS; when IRS did not respond within the required 20 day period (the IRS responded by saying it needed an extension, but after the time elapsed did not provide the requested information) Microsoft filed a lawsuit against the IRS in November.
+In 2014, after Microsoft was held in contempt of court after refusing to hand over the required foreign data, Microsoft filed a Freedom of Information request on September 22, 2014, regarding a contract between law firm Quinn Emmanuel Urqhart and Sullivan and the IRS; when IRS did not respond within the required 20 day period (the IRS responded by saying it needed an extension, but after the time elapsed did not provide the requested information) Microsoft filed a lawsuit against the IRS in November.

 Other

 In March 2004, during a consumer class-action lawsuit in Minnesota, internal documents subpoenaed from Microsoft revealed that the company had violated nondisclosure agreements seven years earlier in obtaining business plans from Go Corporation, using them to develop and announce a competing product named PenWindows, and convincing Intel to reduce its investment in Go.
 After Go was purchased by AT&T and Go's tablet-based computing efforts were shelved, PenWindows development was dropped.

 In May 2004, a class-action lawsuit accused Microsoft of overcharging customers in the state of California.
 The company settled the case for $1.1 billion, and a California court ordered Microsoft to pay an additional $258 million in legal fees (including over $3,000 per hour for the lead attorney in the case, more than $2,000 per hour for colleagues, and in excess of $1,000 per hour for administrative work).
 A Microsoft attorney responded, "Somebody ends up paying for this.
 These large fee awards get passed on to consumers."
 The total bill for legal fees was later reduced to just over $112 million.
 Because of the structure of the settlement, the law firm which sued Microsoft could end up getting more money from the company than California consumers and schools, the beneficiaries of the settlement.

 In 2006, Microsoft initiated an investigation of Lithuanian government institutions for determining whether they choose long-term strategies of the software they use correctly.
 The investigation, funded by Microsoft itself, will be performed by the Vilnius University together with the Lithuanian Institution of the Free Market, a think tank organization.
 The investigation was initialised after the government started to prepare 860 thousand litas project to encourage the use of open-source software.
 The vice-president of Microsoft, Vahe Torossian, stated that "the government should not be technologically subjectivist".